TELEVISION presenter Kevin McCloud has admitted he made mistakes while building his own grand design, The Triangle.

 In the series, Mr McCloud sets out to prove what Britain’s housing industry said couldn’t be done – to build beautiful, contemporary, affordable, sustainable homes and still make money.

-For 10 years as presenter of Channel 4’s Grand Designs, Mr McCloud has followed some of Britain’s most ambitious building projects, as intrepid individuals attempt to design and construct the home of their dreams.
+For 10 years as presenter of Channel 4’s Grand Designs, Mr McCloud has followed some of Britain’s most ambitious building projects, as intrepid individuals attempt to design and construct the home

 The series follows his project from deciding what to build and raising the money to fund it, to finding a site and convincing the locals it will benefit them.